gratianlup/temp/docs/flame-graph-panel.md

 #### Details panel

-The Details panel shows extended information about the selected node(s) in the Flame graph and provides a quick overview of the slowest functions and modules being called directly or through other functions starting with the selection.
+The Details panel shows extended information about the selected node(s) in the Flame graph.
+It provides a quick overview of the slowest functions and modules being called directly or through other functions starting with the selection.

 The top shows the Total (inclusive) execution time and Self (exclusive) execution time values for the selected node (function instance).
-The right side shows the index of the selected instance, among all instances, with the slowest instance having lowest index.
-Use the left/right arrow buttons to swith to the previous/next function instance.
+The right side shows the index of the chosen instance, among all instances, with the slowest instance having the lowest index.
+Use the left/right arrow buttons to switch to the previous/next function instance.

-The info displayed in the tabs below is for the selected function instance only, just the Info tab displays statistics for all instances.
+The information displayed in the tabs below is for the selected function instance only; the Info tab displays statistics for all instances.

 !!! node ""
-    All function nodes in the lists have a right-click context menu with options to open the Assembly view, preview popup and select the function in the other views.
+    All function nodes in the lists have a right-click context menu with options to open the Assembly view, preview popup, and select the function in the other views.
 Double-click/Ctrl+Return opens the Assembly view for the selected function.
-Combine these shortcuts with the Shift key to open a new tab.
+Combine these shortcuts with the Shift key to open the Assembly view in a new tab instead.

 === "Info"
     [![Profiling UI screenshot](img/details-panel-info_565x786.png){: style="width:380px"}](img/details-panel-info_565x786.png){:target="_blank"}